 Depending on your analysis needs, the different map styles provide a great way to understand interactions between as well as within different POI layers, and it allows you to communicate your findings to others.
 Below, you can see the different styles of the same hospital locations data.

-Once you are satisfied with your search results, you can export the results table, as well as save and share the map layer with your organization or publicly.
+Once you are satisfied with your search results, you can export the results table, as well as save and share the map layer with your organization.
 The saved layer can then be used as complementary or competitive layers as part of your suitability analysis to rank and find the optimal location.

 More Information about Foursquare data: